libreswitch/ops/docs/Logrotate_design.md

 - The script for running the log-rotate feature runs hourly as a cron job.
 - The log-rotate script uses the Linux logrotate utility for log rotation.
 - Post rotation,log-rotate script compresses the rotated log file in gunzip format.
-- All module logs are stored in `var/log/messages` and all authentication logs are stored in `/var/log/auth.log.
+-  All module logs are stored in `var/log/messages`, all authentication logs are stored in `/var/log/auth.log', all audit logs are stored in '/var/log/audit/audit.log' and all event logs are stored in '/var/log/event.log'.
 Only logs stored in these paths are rotated.
 - Management of rotated log files:
   - Rotated log files are compressed and stored locally in the path '/var/log/', regardless of the remote host configuration
-  - Rotated log files are stored with respective time extension to the granularity of hour in the format "file1- YYYYMMDDHH.gz" (e.g., messages-2015080715.gz)
+  - Rotated log files are stored with respective time extension to the granularity of hour and switch name in the format "file1- YYYYMMDDHH_${switchname}.gz" (e.g., messages-2015080715_access1.gz)
   - Rotated log files are replaced when the number of old rotated log files exceeds three.
 The newly rotated log file replaces the oldest rotated log file.
 - Remote transfer of rotated log files:
   -  Only TFTP protocol is supported.